 The guidelines and policies issued by Department of Public Enterprises from time to time are duly complied with by the Company.

-NBCC has an elaborate Risk Management framework in place.
-A Board level Committee called Risk Management Committee (RMC) has been constituted.
-The RMC is responsible to identify & review the risks and to formulate action plans and strategies to mitigate risks on short term as well as long term basis.
+NBCC has a well laid-down risk assessment and management process.
+A Board level Committee called Risk Management Committee (RMC) has been constituted in compliance with the requirement of the Companies Act, 2013 and SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 to define a framework for identification, evaluation and mitigation of risk in the decision making process of the business of NBCC.
+The RMC is responsible to identify and review the risks and to formulate action plans and strategies to mitigate risks on short term as well as long term basis.
 The Board had formulated a Risk Management Policy for dealing with different kinds of risks which it faces in day to day operations of the Company.
 Risk Management Policy of the Company outlines different kinds of risks and risk mitigating measures to be adopted by the Board.

 Your Company periodically analyzes the risks associated with its operations and takes all the necessary precautionary measures to manage and mitigate the risks.

-INTERNAL CONTROL SYSTEMS
+INTERNAL FINANCIAL CONTROL

-The Company has in place adequate internal financial controls with reference to financial reporting in compliance with the provisions of Section 134(3) (c) of the Companies Act, 2013 and such internal financial controls over financial controls were operating effectively.
-Internal Financial Controls over financial reporting are audited through statutory auditors on an annual basis.
+The Company has in place adequate internal financial controls with reference to financial reporting in compliance with the provisions of Section 134(5) (e) of the Companies Act, 2013 and such internal financial controls over financial controls were operating effectively.
+Internal Financial Controls over financial reporting are audited through external auditors on an annual basis.

-VIGILANCE ACTIVITIES AND INTITIATIVES
+VIGILANCE ACTIVITIES AND INITIATIVES

-|No. of cases disposed off during the Financial Year||20||Resource Management (HRM) related matters.|
+|Number of Cases disposed off during the Financial year 2018-19||25|

-|No. of cases pending at the end of the Financial Year||30|
+|Number of Cases Pending at the end of the Financial year 2018-19||52|

 After investigation of complaints, where lapses/ irregularities are established, the disciplinary proceedings are initiated against the delinquent employees.